Groups of smooth diffeomorphisms of Cantor sets embedded in a line: Introduction

 \begin{proof} As the group $\Gamma$ contains a nonabelian nilpotent group whose derived subgroup is infinite and by Corollary \ref{nilpotent}, any morphism $\Gamma \rightarrow \mathfrak{diff}^{r}(K)$ has an infinite kernel.
 But the group $\Gamma$ is almost simple, which means that any normal subgroup of $\Gamma$ is either finite or a finite index subgroup of $\Gamma$.
 This implies that the kernel of a morphism $\Gamma \rightarrow \mathfrak{diff}^{r}(K)$ is a finite index subgroup of $\Gamma$: the image of this morphism is finite. \end{proof}

 Navas proved in \cite{Nav2} that subgroups of $C^{1+Lip}$-diffeomorphisms of the half-line without free subsemigroups on two generators are abelian.
 To prove Theorem \ref{nosubsemi}, we try to adapt his techniques.
-However, this adaptation is not easy as groups of diffeomorphisms of the half-line preserve an order on the half-line whereas our groups do not a priori preserve any order on our Cantor set.
+However, this adaptation is not easy : any diffeomorphism of the half-line preserves the natural order on the half-line whereas, in our case, the diffeomorphisms do not a priori preserve any order on our Cantor set.
 Moreover, Navas is able to lower the regularity to $C^{1+bv}$ whereas we have to stick to the $C^{1+Lip}$ regularity.

 \textbf{Acknowledgement:} The second author wants to thank Isabelle Liousse for a conversation which was the origin of this article.